HeamVisal/hmm-pos-tagger-brown-corpus/README.md

 - Add transition and initial probability smoothing.
 - Add sentence-level accuracy and confusion-matrix reporting.
 - Add a simple CLI for tagging custom sentences without opening Jupyter or Flask.
+- Add automated tests for corpus loading, tokenization, Viterbi output, and the Flask API.